Dental Implants Austin

 Missing Multiple Teeth

-Instead of modifying existing teeth to hold a traditional bridge, a pair of dental implants can be used to hold a three- or four-crown bridge.
-This option is especially ideal if you do not want to remove any existing tooth enamel just to have your teeth replaced.
+If you are missing several teeth consecutively, we could replace each one individually.
+However, there is a more convenient solution: an implant bridge.
+Instead of modifying existing teeth to hold a traditional bridge, a pair of dental implants is used to hold a three- or four-crown bridge.
+There are several benefits that come with this solution, including that it doesn’t require any existing tooth enamel to be removed just to have your teeth replaced.

 Missing All Teeth